rickerbh/govhack2013/README.md

 Installation
 ------------

-You can extract and run the compiled application from the `futureMelbourne/bin/futureMelbourneApp.zip` file, or follow the instructions below to compile it yourself.
+You can extract and run the compiled application from the `futureMelbourne/bin/futureMelbourneApp.zip` file (it must be extracted to the location it's stored in, and run from that location), or follow the instructions below to compile it yourself.

 You'll need [Xcode](https://itunes.apple.com/en/app/xcode/id497799835?mt=12).